rayfok/rayfok.github.io/_publications/scholarphi.md

 date: 2021-05-01
 venue: 'CHI Conference on Human Factors in Computing Systems'
 paperurl: ''
-citation: "Andrew Head, Kyle Lo, Dongyeop Kang, <b>Raymond Fok</b>, Sam Skjonsberg, Daniel S. Weld, and Marti A. Hearst.
+citation: "Andrew Head, Kyle Lo, Dongyeop Kang, Raymond Fok, Sam Skjonsberg, Daniel S. Weld, and Marti A. Hearst.
 2021.
 Augmenting Scientific Papers with Just-in-Time, Position-Sensitive Definitions of Terms and Symbols.
 In
 <i>CHI Conference on Human Factors in Computing Systems</i> (CHI ’21), May 8–13,